-Connecticut essential employees that worked during the Covid-19 pandemic are eligible to apply for a financial bonus of up to $1,000 administered by the state’s comptroller's office.
-The program is called “Hero Pay,” and it is a thank you to the essential employees who worked during the pandemic for maintaining the economy and taking care of the public.
+Connecticut essential employees that worked during the Covid-19 pandemic were eligible to apply for a financial bonus of up to $1,000 administered by the state’s comptroller's office.
+The program is called “Hero Pay,” and it was created as a 'thank you' to the essential employees who worked during the pandemic for maintaining the economy and taking care of the public.
 The Connecticut General Assembly voted to assist essential workers earlier this year, and Governor Ned Lamont responded by allocating 30 million dollars to this “Hero Pay” program.

 'Hero Pay' Eligibility

 The significant part of this program is that there is NO minimum number of days you must have worked during the pandemic to qualify.
 It is also NOT only for healthcare providers.
 Tony Powell, a Hospital Administrative Coordinator who worked during the pandemic, said, “Nobody recognizes those workers that are really on the front line.
 People are recognizing doctors and nurses.
 But they’re not recognizing dietary, environmental service, CNAs.
 These are the people doing all the main grunt work that has to be done.
 Nobody is telling them, ‘We appreciate what you do.
 We realize you have a family.
 We realize you are underpaid.
 We realize you are understaffed.”
 This fantastic bonus looks out for people like Tony.